rubis-lab/CPSim_linux/README.md

 # Prerequisite
-Linux based PC (Ubuntu 12.04 LTS is recommended) PCAN-USB (PEAK-System): this device is used to communicate between the simulator and the torcs..
+Linux based PC (Ubuntu 12.04 LTS is recommended) PCAN-USB (PEAK-System): this device is used to communicate between the simulator and the torcs.

 # How to Install for Linux
 ##1.
 Install the PCAN-USB driver